 The best way to see the State House's treasures, learn a bit about Massachusetts traditions and political rivalries by hearing about the famous Cod and Mackerel, and even get some insights into the development of American democracy is to go on one of the free guided tours offered almost every Monday through Friday by the State House.

-You can also find a lot of information about the tours as well as the State House itself on their website - click the State House Tours icon.
+You can also find a lot of information about the tours as well as the State House itself on their website - click State House Tours in the menu, or use the website "search" function.

 You are also welcome to explore the State House on your own.
 Almost all areas are open and accessible to the public.